 i encourage you to read this post in order to learn about Simon and Simplicity’s process for designing and creating their home

-i very much appreciate someone who publishes their thoughts for others to see. when one publishes his thoughts it puts him in a vulnerable place. one that can be judged by others. the above only captures some of Simon Sarris’s thoughts. if you want to read more, please take a look at his Twitter page. there is no lack of thought-provoking tweets there.
+i very much appreciate someone who publishes their thoughts for others to see. when one publishes his thoughts it puts him in a vulnerable place. one that can be judged by others. the above only captures some of Simon Sarris’s thoughts. if you want to read more, please take a look at his Twitter as it is full of thought-provoking tweets.

 Simon also blogs on his personal site. i especially enjoyed reading his 2020 goals.

 if you enjoyed this list, i urge you to follow Simon on Twitter.